 Including the restaurant website link and including images of the restaurant mobile app is a great way to integrate online marketing.

-With high view rates, this is a great way for stay top of mind.
+With high view rates, this is a great way to stay top of mind.

 The costs can range from a few cents to over 60 cents per mailer, depending on the type of mailer.
 This includes the postage costs.